Edragon/edragon.github.io/Board-dat/MPC/MPC1073-DAT/MPC1073-DAT.md

 by following up setup, the GPIO output should be all good

-Start first with P0 Chain Test and standard demo code command line test
+Double check all the wirings are correct, and start first with P0 chain test using simple commandlines run

 ## demo video